 The terms of the 2017 Credit Agreement limit our ability to make "restricted payments", which include dividends and purchases, redemptions and acquisitions of our equity interests.
-The repayment of this facility is secured by a security interest in our personal property and certain of our United States subsidiaries, including equipment and inventory and certain intangible assets, as well as a pledge of the capital stock of substantially all of our United States subsidiaries and will be secured, in part, by the capital stock of the non-U.S. borrowers.
+The repayment of this facility is secured by a security interest in our personal property and personal property of certain of our United States subsidiaries, including equipment and inventory and certain intangible assets, as well as a pledge of the capital stock of substantially all of our United States subsidiaries and will be secured, in part, by the capital stock of the non-U.S. borrowers.
 However, in the event that we receive and maintain an investment grade rating from either Moody's Investors Service, Inc. or Standard & Poor's Corporation, we may request the release of such collateral.
-The Payment of outstanding principal under the 2017 Credit Agreement and accrued interest thereon may be accelerated and become immediately due and payable upon our default in payment or other performance obligations or failure to comply with the financial and other covenants in the 2017 Credit Agreement, subject to applicable notice requirements and cure periods as provided in the 2017 Credit Agreement.
+The payment of outstanding principal under the 2017 Credit Agreement and accrued interest thereon may be accelerated and become immediately due and payable upon our default in payment or other performance obligations or failure to comply with the financial and other covenants in the 2017 Credit Agreement, subject to applicable notice requirements and cure periods as provided in the 2017 Credit Agreement.

-As of October 31, 2017, \$323.8 million was outstanding under the 2017 Credit Agreement.
-The current portion of the 2017 Credit Agreement was \$15.0 million and the long-term portion was \$308.8 million.
-The weighted average interest rate on the 2017 Credit Agreement was 2.19% for the year ended October 31, 2017.
-The actual interest rate on the 2017 Credit Agreement was 2.70% as of October 31, 2017.
+As of October 31, 2018, \$281.3 million was outstanding under the 2017 Credit Agreement.
+The current portion of the 2017 Credit Agreement was \$18.8 million and the long-term portion was \$262.5 million.
+The weighted average interest rate on the 2017 Credit Agreement was 3.07% for the year ended October 31, 2018.
+The actual interest rate on the 2017 Credit Agreement was 3.37% as of October 31, 2018.

-Refer to Note 8 to the Consolidated Financial Statements included in Item 8 of this Form 10-K for additional disclosures regarding the replaced Prior Credit Agreement and the new 2017 Credit Agreement.
+Refer to Note 8 of the Notes to Consolidated Financial Statements included in Item 8 of this Form 10-K for additional information regarding the Prior Credit Agreement and the 2017 Credit Agreement.